chrismessina/ios-apps/README.md

 - Two-factor authentication is fully supported
 - The extension automatically detects if you're already authenticated

-When you first attempt to search or download an app¹, you'll be prompted to authenticate if needed.
+When you first attempt to search or download an app, you'll be prompted to authenticate if needed.
 After successful authentication, you shouldn't have to re-authenticate for future operations.

 ---